Are you taking a cruise along the Baltic Sea? If so, here is all you need to know about spending one day in Copenhagen.

 - Time in port: Berthed at 2 pm; left at 3 pm the following day

-Getting to central Copenhagen from the cruise terminal
+Getting to from Copenhagen cruise terminal to the city centre

 The good news is that, with the exception of the underwhelming Little Mermaid, most of Copenhagen’s highlights are scattered over a relatively compact, and therefore walkable, area.
 The bad news is that you are not going to stumble across these attractions straight off the ship.